gongfarmer/janeway/PORTING.md

 The jsonpath gem has been around since 2008 and was implemented at a time when there was not even a draft version of the standard.
 It is not compliant with the jsonpath RFC 9535, which was finalized much later in 2024.

+Both gems have these features:
+    * find values by query
+    * delete values from the input by query
+    * `Enumerable` instance to iterate over matches using `#map`, `#select`, etc.
+    * can return normalized paths for matched values

-The jsonpath gem has features that janeway does not, such as:
+The jsonpath gem has some features that janeway does not, such as:

-    * deletion of the values through jsonpath queries
     * handling of hashes with symbol keys
     * handling of nested objects responding to `#dig`, such as Structs
-    * modification of values specified by jsonpath

-Janeway currently only does strict RFC-compliant queries that return values.

 I personally have used joshbuddy/jsonpath for several years.
 Now I've ported one of my own projects from joshbuddy/jsonpath to janeway.